 Did I Over Water or Under Water my Fiddle Leaf Fig?

-If you follow the 2-inch rule above, and water based on the size of your plant, your fiddle leaf fig should be happy and healthy.
+If you follow the 2-inch rule above and water based on your plant’s size, your fiddle leaf fig should be happy and healthy.
 However, fiddle leaf fig watering is complex as the plant craves perfection.
-Thankfully, your plant will tell you if you over watered or under watered.
+Thankfully, your plant will tell you if you over watered or under-watered.
 Follow these helpful tricks to see if your plant needs less or more water!

 Fiddle Leaf Fig Growth Rate